particle-iot/docs/src/content/reference/firmware.md

 // The device LED will breathe white during sleep
 ```

-_Since 0.4.5._ The state of Wi-Fi and Cloud connections is restored when the system wakes up from sleep.
-So if the device was connected to the cloud before sleeping, then the cloud connection
-is automatically resumed on waking up.

 `System.sleep(long seconds)` does NOT stop the execution of application code (non-blocking call).
 Application code will continue running while the Wi-Fi module is in standby mode.

 `System.sleep(SLEEP_MODE_DEEP, long seconds)` can be used to put the entire device into a *deep sleep* mode.